F41zK4r1m/HackTheBox/Authority.md

 ## Initial access:

-So, now I have the ANSIBLE hashes & we can crack these hashes using John the ripper & after cracking we can get use "ansible decrpyt" function to get the secret from the Ansible vault.

-To convert the hashes into John the ripper format we can use:
+Now that we have the ANSIBLE hashes, we can proceed to crack them using John the Ripper.
+To convert the hashes into John the Ripper format, we can use the ansible2john.py script for each of the three hashes.

 ```bash
 ansible2john.py ansible.yml > ansi #we can do the same for other 2 hashes as well.